valory-xyz/open-autonomy/docs/aea.md

 ## Overview of AEA Skills Implementation

 Note that [`Skills`](https://open-aea.docs.autonolas.tech/skill/) are one of the parts where the developer will need to invest more time, as it is where the concrete business logic is developed.
-This will be also the case when developing {{agent_service}}s, because a special kind of [`Skill`](https://open-aea.docs.autonolas.tech/skill/) is what will define the {{agent_service}} business logic.
+This will be also the case when developing agent services, because a special kind of [`Skill`](https://open-aea.docs.autonolas.tech/skill/) is what will define the agent service business logic.

 Therefore, we briefly provide a general overview on how an AEA [`Skill`](https://open-aea.docs.autonolas.tech/skill/) is implemented in the {{open_aea}} framework.
 See also the {{open_aea_doc}} for the complete details.